anthonyvipond/deduper/readme.md

 ```bash
     composer install
 ```

+Copy `config/database.php.sample` to `config/database.php` and fill it out

 You should now be able to use the program from the command line (where drt file is stored)
 ```